Bees4life Garden Vietnam

 Every human-made garden needs fertilizer and so does Bees4life Garden Vietnam.
 As much as we try to incorporate as many permaculture principles as possible, we are not growing entirely a food forest and therefore require the addition of nutritious soil material – commonly referred to as fertilizer.
 At the same time, many restaurants and coffeeshops around our corner have steady amounts of food waste.
 What can be done?
 It’s simple 🙂

-We compost the food scraps of nearby coffeeshops and make nutritious, organic fertilizer on site.
+We compost the food scraps of nearby coffeeshops and make nutritious, organic fertilizers on site.